 Be a Minimalist

-Even if you’re doing your best to find safer personal care and non-toxic cleaning products, researchers say “to use as little of the product as you can to get the job done.”
-While finding non-toxic cleaning products will cut down on your exposure, a little goes a long way with any cleaning or personal care product.
+Even if you’re doing your best to find safer personal care and toxic-free cleaning products, researchers say “to use as little of the product as you can to get the job done.”
+While finding toxic-free cleaning products will cut down on your exposure, a little goes a long way with any cleaning or personal care product.
 You don’t need to bring out the big guns for a little juice spill or use an entire palmful of dish detergent as you wash your dishes.
 For reference, check out this guide that shows you how much of each type of beauty product you should be using (example: a pea-size amount of facial cleanser will get the job done!).

 But you don’t need to choose between effective cleaning and your health when it comes to household cleaning products.
 Our revolutionary cleaning system, Force of Nature, combines a hard-hitting cleaning power that’s as effective as bleach, with a formula that’s gentle enough to let your kids help (whether they will or not, that’s another story!).
 Learn more about our cleaning system made from simple household ingredients and formulated without VOCs, fragrances, preservatives or dyes.
 That’s one less thing to worry about!